JamesPeters98/Hibernate-Football/README.md

 A database driven football simulation currently using 18,000 different players from leagues all around the world.

-Currently run as a console program with the end goal being a GUI driven simulation.
+~~Currently run as a console program with the end goal being a GUI driven simulation.~~

+Now has UI support, with more coming.

 # Video in Action